Alaska Veterans Benefits & Disabled Veterans Benefits

 Land Discount/Purchase Preference

-The Veterans Land Discount program offers qualifying veterans a 25% discount on state residential or recreational land purchase prices.
+The Veterans Land Discount program offers qualifying veterans a 20% discount on the purchase price of state residential or recreational land.
 It’s an option that may be used only once during the veteran’s lifetime.

-Using this benefit, qualifying veterans may have the option to purchase such land without having to bid against others.
+Using this benefit, qualifying veterans may have the option to purchase such land without bidding against others.
 These parcels are typically five acres or less, classified as settlement land, and zoned for residential use only.

 According to the official site, “Under the veteran’s land sale preference, before offering to the general public an unoccupied residential land by auction, a veteran has the exclusive opportunity to purchase the land at a restricted sale at fair appraised market value.”